 Leveraging marketing attribution gives you insight into how channels are performing, and what is actually driving business.
 Which in turn allows you to invest back into the channels that are driving the most value.

-Our goal here is to help you holistically understand the attribution landscape, so that you can make the most informed decision on how you should look at marketing measurement and attribution.
+Our goal here is to help you holistically understand the marketing attribution model landscape, so that you can make the most informed decision on how you should look at marketing measurement and attribution.
 So let’s look at the most common methodologies and why they work (or don’t work) in some cases.

-User Level Attribution Models
+User Level Marketing Attribution Models

 Multi Touch Attribution (MTA)